Emgrand GE

 The Emgrand GE, formerly known as the Geely GE, is a three-seat full-size luxury concept car that was first unveiled at the Shanghai Motor Show in 2009.
 GE originally appeared similar to the Rolls-Royce Phantom before being restyled in 2010 and rebadged as an Emgrand, Geely's luxury brand.
-Price was to be ranged between 31,000 and US$47,000 and was scheduled to be available to the Chinese market in 2014.
+Price was to be ranged between US$31,000 and $47,000 and was scheduled to be available to the Chinese market in 2014.